IngloriousCoderz/inglorious-engine/packages/lit/README.md

 - **Efficient Rendering**: Leverages the performance of `lit-html` for DOM updates.
 - **Entity-Based Rendering**: Includes a powerful `api.render(id)` helper to render individual entities based on their type.
 - **Convenient Re-exports**: Provides direct access to `lit-html`'s `html`, `svg`, and core directives.
+- **Client-Side Router**: A simple, entity-based router for single-page applications.
 - **Fully Typed**: Strong TypeScript support for a great developer experience.

 ---